-If set to 'on', the history code attempts to place point at the same location on each history line retrived with previous-history or next-history.
+If set to 'on', the history code attempts to place point at the same location on each history line retrieved with previous-history or next-history.
+The default is 'off'.

 horizontal-scroll-mode

 This variable can be set to either 'on' or 'off'.
 Setting it to 'on' means that the text of the lines being edited will scroll horizontally on a single screen line when they are longer than the width of the screen, instead of wrapping onto a new screen line.
 By default, this variable is set to 'off'.